MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 <!-- Device-{ProfileName}-DisableDisconnectButton-Description-Begin -->
 <!-- Description-Source-DDF -->
 Optional.
-When this setting is True, the Disconnect button will not be visible for connected profiles.
+When this setting is True, the Disconnect button won't be visible for connected profiles.
 <!-- Device-{ProfileName}-DisableDisconnectButton-Description-End -->

 <!-- Device-{ProfileName}-DisableDisconnectButton-Editable-Begin -->